trusvik/terraform-cloudwatch-dashboard/README_en.md

   --header 'Content-Type: application/json'|jq
 ```

-* Transfer money from one account to another
+* Transfer money from one account to another  (It will create accounts if they do not exist)

 ```sh
 curl --location --request POST 'http://localhost:8080/account/2/transfer/3' \